hedgedoc/hedgedoc/docs/content/faq.md

 Have a look at our [reverse proxy documentation](https://docs.hedgedoc.org/guides/reverse-proxy/) and make sure that `protocolUseSSL` / `CMD_PROTOCOL_USESSL` is set to `true` if you serve HedgeDoc via HTTPS.

+## HedgeDoc fails executing migrations and does not start
+Unfortunately, older versions of HedgeDoc had some bugs regarding migrations and didn't always record that a migration was executed.
+Have a look at the *[Troubleshooting Migrations](/guides/migration-troubleshooting/)* guide for more information.